Improving sensitivity of the ARIANNA detector by rejecting thermal noise with deep learning: Summary, discussion, and future plans

 At the moment, the processing speed of the ARIANNA hardware is the limiting factor and restricts the low-level trigger rate to smaller than \SI{10}{Hz} to avoid deadtime.
 In the future, several improvements to the ARIANNA hardware will be considered.
 First, the ARIANNA hardware that sends the digitized data from the FPGA to the microprocessor can be parallelized to decrease the time to readout an event, which would provide the opportunity to trigger the detector at even higher rates.
 Second, more capable computing on the ARIANNA station through improved electronics will be studied.
 The current generation of ARIANNA hardware is now more than 10 years old, and many recent microcomputer systems offer more performance at comparable power consumption.
 An increase in computer speed allows more complex CNN architectures with an equivalent improvement in the trade off between neutrino signal efficiency and background rejection.
 The combination of these two changes would increase the sensitivity of the ARIANNA detector even if the communication transfer rates remained the same.
 However, the next generation of Iridium satellites, Iridium Next \cite{IridNext} has been recently deployed.
 This system has the potential to increase the transfer rates by many orders-of-magnitude relative to the SBD message transfer system currently used by ARIANNA.

 Reliance on deep learning filters may lead to unwanted results when incoming data deviates from training data, so they must be carefully evaluated by laboratory and field studies.
 The lab measurements described in this paper are encouraging, and suggestive that the simulations describe reality.
 The next stage of confirmation studies follow a similar plan that was used to validate the simulation studies of the sensitivity of the ARIANNA detector.
-After modifying the software in the data acquisition system to include the CNN filter, we plan to (1) use a variety of radio transmitters within the SPice hole at the South Pole to confirm signal efficiency at various thermal noise trigger rates, and (2) compare the rate and physical properties of cosmic-ray events to data samples collected without the filter.
-If the steps outlined to validate the behavior of the filter fail to produce robust results, then the CNN would be bypassed for high amplitude events.
-A simple threshold trigger will be calculated on the MBED microprocessor that reduces the event rate to the required value for Iridium communications.
+After modifying the software in the data acquisition system to include the CNN filter, we plan to (1) use a variety of radio transmitters within a preexisting borehole drilled to a depth of \SI{1700}{m} at the South Pole (the SPice core \cite{SPICEcore}), to confirm signal efficiency at various thermal noise trigger rates, and (2) compare the rate and physical properties of cosmic-ray events to data samples collected without the filter.

 In addition to the current hardware constraints, there are limitations on the simulation tools as well.
 This analysis was able to use simulated data to achieve 5 orders-of-magnitude thermal noise rejection, but the simulations do not yet include a number of real world effects that can create small corrections to the data.
 One example is in the ice model, which does not include the layering structure of the ice density (stratification) when signals propagate through it.
 The incompleteness of the simulations can affect the in-field performance.
 However, these are known limitations that will be explored in the next round of simulations.